thammegowda/summary/nmt/content/00-background/01-background.md

 Background
 ==========

-**Auto Encoder** learns representations by the technique of compression (aka dim reduction) folled by decompression.
+**Auto Encoder** learns representations by the technique of compression (aka dim reduction) followed by decompression.
 The compact representation is often called "code".
 For an high demnsiomal data $X$, we define encoder as a parameterized function
 $Enc_\phi : X \rightarrow F$